 10 Quick & Easy Home DIY Before Guests Arrive

 I never know how or where to place my window coverings.
-Thanks to this very simple rule, I made my windows look larger and let in more light.
+Thanks to these very simple rules, I made my windows look larger and let in more light.
 The key is to buy the right size in the first place.
 Don’t be stingy and buy too small.
 Trust me you will regret it.

 To make your windows look larger and let in more natural light: